 You know there’s talent there when she can sketch wonderfully using one of those!
-Check out Lynne’s sketchers here and click on ‘Secret Portraits’.
+Check out Lynne’s sketches here and click on ‘Secret Portraits’.

 Lynne also shares her thoughts on sketching in public in her blog post here.

-I think one of the most well known urban sketchers for using an iPad to sketch with is Rob Sketcherman.
+I think one of the most well-known urban sketchers for using an iPad to sketch is Rob Sketcherman.
 I occasionally see other urban sketchers start to experiment with using an iPad but Rob is certainly the authority on this medium, at least in the urban sketching community!

 I used to have an iPad Pro and Apple Pencil at one time.
 I didn’t do much urban sketching on it but did try my hand at some digital illustration using the app Procreate and the results were amazing once I got the hang of it.
 In fact, I feel that I learned a lot about how to shade and use light.
 The digital process made me more experimental as I knew I could easily “undo” or delete something.

 I sold the iPad when I went left my home to travel indefinitely.
 It wasn’t an item I wanted to carry around with me.
 Also, I really did just miss the feel of drawing in a traditional way.
 There’s something so beautiful about just using some pen and paper!

 Using different mediums is a useful way to unconsciously draw or paint in a different way, it almost forces you to experiment with your sketching style.